enricllagostera/ponte/process/journal.md

 ![](media/20231031T124101-0400--journal.png)

 There are still refinements, particularly to styling / customziation, but the base feature is there and does not stand in the way of users who aren't using Git trailers.

+(timestamp::2023-10-31T17:20:49-04:00) I also re-implemented the *New config* and *Open config* alert dialogs.
+Now they avoid the old Bootstrap-based implementation and use the [Melt UI](https://www.melt-ui.com/) system.
+I want to slowly move the other reusable components to this system, as they seem to be more accessible and specific to Svelte.
+Also, they work well with Tailwind for styling, so it might be a bit easier to make they look consistent with the rest of the app.

 ## 2023-10-27 GUI redesigns and meeting notes